What is tax-related identity theft?

 You can protect yourself from identity theft by using several measures.
 For the prevention of tax-related identity theft, the IRS recommends the following:

-- Always use security software with a firewall and anti-virus protection on your PC, such as Trusteer, free from 7 17.
+- Always use security software with a firewall and anti-virus protection on your PC.

 - Regularly run anti-virus and anti-spyware programs on your PC.